Ben-Nachmanson/coinbase-dca/README.md

-A Coinbase dollar-cost averaging script that automatically purchases ₿itcoin, deployed as an Azure Function.
+A Coinbase dollar-cost averaging script that automatically purchases Bitcoin, deployed as an Azure Function.